Hammerspoon/hammerspoon.github.io/getting-started.md

 In this example we've implemented the config reloading function as a separate, named function, which we pass as an argument to `hs.pathwatcher.new()`.
 It's entirely up to you whether you pass around named functions, or use anonymous ones in-line.

-This function accepts a single argument, which is a table containing all the names of files that have been modifier.
+This function accepts a single argument, which is a table containing all the names of files that have been modified.
 It iterates over that list and checks each file to see if it ends with `.lua`.
 If any Lua files have been changed, it then tells Hammerspoon to destroy the current Lua setup and reload its configuration files.

 ### <a name="smartreload"></a>Smart configuration reloading with Spoons